RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `000000FF`
 * `backgroundColor` - type: COLOR
     - Default is `00000000`
+* `backgroundMargins` - type: NORMALIZED_PAIR
+    - Adds margins to the text background, assuming it has a color set.
+The first value of the pair is the left margin and the second value is the right margin, which means it's possible to set these margins completely independently.
+Margins are applied after all other positioning and sizing calculations and they are rendered outside the text debug rectangle boundaries.
+    - Minimum value per axis is `0` and maximum value per axis is `0.5`
+    - Default is `0 0`
+    - This property can only be used if `backgroundColor` has a value defined.
 * `letterCase` - type: STRING
     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
     - Default is `none` (original letter case is retained)